 Materials (Colin, please check this closely, making changes to reflect the measure you used)

 The survey consisted of items adapted from measures used in previous research, as well as items designed to capture features specific to the Northdale context.
-For all items, participants responded on Likert-type scales ranging from 0 (strongly disagree) to 4 (strongly agree), which were reverse scored where necessary.

-Contact Quantity. ……………….
+Participants responded on Likert-type scales, with anchors ranging from “strongly disagree” to “strongly agree”, which were reverse scored where necessary.
+Internal reliability of individual scales was assessed with coefficient omega (Zinbarg, Revelle, Yoval and Li, 2005), or inter-item correlations (for two item scales), and the combined measurement model was assessed as part of the Structural Equation modeling reported later.

+Contact Quantity.
+We designed and used two items, which asked respondents to report the amount of contact they had in their day-to-day lives.
+The inter-item correlation was 0.43

 Contact Quality.
-We used three items adapted from Islam and Hewstone’s (1993) Qualitative Aspects of Contact scale (α = .89): “When I come into contact with people from informal settlements, we generally cooperate well with each other”, “When I come into contact with people from informal settlements, we almost always interact as equals”, and “When I come into contact with people from informal settlements, contact is almost always friendly”.
+We used three items adapted from Islam and Hewstone’s (1993) Qualitative Aspects of Contact scale ( = .89): “When I come into contact with people from informal settlements, we generally cooperate well with each other”, “When I come into contact with people from informal settlements, we almost always interact as equals”, and “When I come into contact with people from informal settlements, contact is almost always friendly”.

+Contact Avoidance.
+We designed three items to measure the degree to which participants avoided contact with informal settlers ( = .87): “Do you ever change your routine to avoid contact with informal settlement residents?”, “When walking or driving do you ever go out of your way to avoid areas where you would encounter residents of the informal settlement?”, and “When you are alone do you try to avoid encountering residents of the informal settlement?”.

 Closeness.
 We operationalized physical closeness in terms of how close the Indian participants lived to the nearest informal settlement, and their subjective perceptions of closeness and their ability to see, hear and smell their neighbors.
-We created a composite measure of physical closeness, using the following indicators which were all highly intercorrelated: (1) Physical closeness, the inverse of the crow flies distance from household to nearest informal settlement, calculated using Google maps (range 0 to 1); (2) self-reported perception of closeness to the nearest informal settlement, measured on a 5-piont scale ranging from ‘very close’ to ‘very far away’; and the visceral experience of closeness indicated by self-reported ability to (3) see, (4) hear, or (5) smell an informal settlement form their house or garden.
+We created a composite measure of physical closeness, using the following indicators: (1) Physical closeness, , calculated using Google maps, and scaled to range from 0 to 1; and the visceral experience of closeness indicated by self-reported ability to (2) see, (3) hear, or (4) smell an informal settlement form their house or garden (all coded dichotomously).
+The summed scale showed satisfactory internal reliability ( = .79)

 Prejudice.
 Prejudice towards people who live in informal settlements was measured by means of a five-item semantic differential scale (Zanna, 1994) on which respondents rated (on 10 point scales) how they felt about members of the outgroup: (1) Negative – Positive, (2) Cold – Warm, (3) Hostile – Friendly, (4) Suspicious – Trusting, (5) Disrespect – Respect.
+Internal reliability was satisfactory ( = .81)

 Threat.
 We operationalised threat in physical terms, using a 3-item scale adapted from Schmidt et al (1998): (1) I worry about crime committed by informal settlement residents; (2) I worry about being physically attacked by informal settlement residents; (3) I worry about my personal property being damaged by informal settlement residents.
+The summed scale showed satisfactory internal reliability ( = .92)

 Empathy.
-We used Wang et al.’s (2003) four-item empathic awareness scale: (1) I am aware of how society differentially treats people who live in informal settlements; (2) I recognize that the media often portrays residents of informal settlements negatively, (3) I can see how people who live in informal settlements are systematically oppressed in our society; (4) I am aware of institutional barriers (e.g., restricted access to jobs and healthcare) that discriminate against people who live in informal settlements.
+We used Wang et al.’s (2003) four-item empathic awareness scale: (1) I am aware of how society differentially treats people who live in informal settlements; (2) I recognize that the media often portrays residents of informal settlements negatively, (3) I can see how people who live in informal settlements are systematically oppressed in our society; (4) I am aware of institutional barriers (e.g., restricted access to jobs and healthcare) that discriminate against people who live in informal settlements ( = .84).